Authentication and authorization¤

 You can also customize the claims by providing a path to a JSON file with mock claims.

-The file content should comply with the OpenID Connect userinfo response definition
+The file content should comply with the OpenID Connect ID token claims

 and also contain the resources